 The key to the load bearing strength of the viaduct spans is the use of the high tensile steel tendons that would be added during the actual construction of the viaduct deck.
 The tension would be introduced into the tendons and then locked in, using wedges or anchors in a process known as “post-tensioning” (because the stress is introduced after the individual deck segments have been constructed separately, and then positioned).
 Each new deck segment would be introduced and held in position while temporary tendons would be used to tension it sufficiently hard against its predecessor to ensure that it would remain secure when the lifting tackle was removed.
 Later, the temporary tendons would be removed and replaced by the permanent set.

 The soffit of the viaduct deck shown on the Illustrative Design was curved.
-However, the consortium rejected this idea in favour of the tri-planar form illustrated on the diagram below.
+However, the consortium rejected this idea in favour of the tri-planar form illustrated on the photograph.
 This would avoid having to use a large number of blocking devices around the upper surface of the lower flange to insure that the lower tendons followed the line of the curve fairly closely.
 With this change, the number of blockers or deflector diaphragms within each span was reduced to two, thus increasing the speed of production and reducing cost.

 The Consortium had to comply with special government requirements relating to the use of tendons.
 When used for post-tensioning the precast concrete units together, tendons must be “external”, i.e. they must remain accessible and replaceable, even when enclosed within a hollow structure – and the free length of any such tendon must not exceed 40% of the span.
 SRC’s solution was to fit internal restraining devices, mounted on what could be described as a vertical diaphragm, at each of two locations within the span, to grip and hold all tendons passing those points and, in some cases, to act as a deflector to change the direction of the tendon.